Cedric Hunter

 Hunter was signed as a free agent by the NBA's Charlotte Hornets to a 10-day contract on February 14, 1992, and played one minute of one game with them in 1991–92, registering no statistics.

-Hunter played for the Topeka Sizzlers, Omaha Racers, and the Sioux Falls Skyforce in the Continental Basketball Association.
+Hunter played for the Topeka Sizzlers, Omaha Racers, and the Sioux Falls Skyforce in the Continental Basketball Association (CBA).
+He was selected to the All-CBA Second Team in 1990.
 Hunter is one of the CBA's All-Time leaders in games played and assists.

 After his basketball career ended, Hunter continued to reside in Omaha with his family.
 As of 2022, he works as a behavioral counselor at Boys Town Day School.

 Hunter is a member of the University of Kansas Basketball Hall of Fame as a player on the 1986 Final Four Team.